ml-and-ds-degree/llms-and-multi-agent-orchestration/HW5/ollama-rag-installation.md

 **3.6 Goal of the Experiment**
 To turn the theoretical text description (correct chunking, rerank, contextual) and the anti-patterns strategies into measurable code .

+> **Status:** ⏳ Experiment 4 still pending.
+Plan is to extend the existing runner with contextual chunk summaries and reranking hooks once Sub-experiment 3 synthesis feeds into the final report.

 ### 7. Meta-Pedagogical Requirements